torvalds/linux/Documentation/driver-api/cxl/allocation/page-allocator.rst

 placed in.

-This section mostly focuses on how these configurations affect the page allocator (as of Linux v6.15) rather than the overall page allocator behavior.
+This section mostly focuses on how these configurations affect the page allocator (as of GNU/Linux v6.15) rather than the overall page allocator behavior.

 NUMA nodes and mempolicy
 ========================